35percent/11tystarter/src/posts/2015-12-20-heygate-sell-off-how-much-are-we-getting.md

 title: "Heygate sell-off: How much are we getting?"
 date: 2015-12-20
 image: img/bbcptics.png
+description: More doubts arise over how much (if anything) Southwark Council will receive from its sale of the Heygate estate to Lendlease.
 ---
 Local activist Peter Tatchell went head-to-head with Council leader Peter John on a recent [BBC Politics show](https://youtu.be/Emvo16iBxFE).
 Tatchell accused the leader of selling off the 25-acre Heygate estate for £50m when the Council had [valued](/heygate-regeneration-faq/) the site previously at £150m.